TwoPennySpark/Web-server/README.md

 # Web-server
-Multiprocessor HTTP server with event-driven architecture and persistent connections.
+Multiprocess HTTP server with event-driven architecture and persistent connections (processes only GET requests).
 Before running the program, set the required parameters in config.h.